GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86 Assembly And C.md

 _objdump_ is a programs that displays information about object files.
 Later it will be used to debug.
 Now we use it to examine how high level source code maps to assembly code.

-Suppose we have an executable binary named _hello_ compiled from _hello.c_ that printsd _Hello World_.
+Suppose we have an executable binary named _hello_ compiled from _hello.c_ that prints _Hello World_.
 We can use `-d` to only display assembled contents of executable sections.

 ```
 $ objdump -d hello